ToanQPham/ToanQPham.github.io/_posts/2020-03-18-oppd-hall-polynomial.md

 > set of all $N^0\subset \widehat{M}$ of type $\mu$ and cotype $\nu$.

 QUESTION: What is exactly this correspondence?
 How do one derive the (co)type here?
-This is part of Macdonald's book that I couldn't quite understand.
+This is part of this chapter that I couldn't quite understand.

 ### Hall algebra